MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/high-availability-kubernetes-content.md

 > [!NOTE]
 > This pattern is also a [best practice for (managed) AKS clusters in Azure](/azure/aks/operator-best-practices-multi-region#plan-for-multiregion-deployment).

-The Kubernetes cluster itself, deployed via AKS Engine, should consist of at least three master nodes and two worker nodes.
+The Kubernetes cluster itself, deployed via AKS Engine, should consist of at least three control plane nodes and two worker nodes.

 ## Identity and security considerations